jayfunc/BetterLyrics/README.md

 Cannot find your language?
 Or have better translations?
 Don't worry!
 Start translating and becoming one of the contributors! 😆

-Visit https://crowdin.com/project/betterlyrics/invite?h=c9bfb28fce061484883c0891e7a26f9b2592556 to accept invitation and become a valuable translator now!
+Visit https://crowdin.com/project/betterlyrics/invite?h=c9bfb28fce061484883c0891e7a26f9b2592556 to accept the invitation and become a valuable translator now!

 ## Star history